Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

   before-the-deadline build in GitHub Actions passes and a ✔  appears in their GitHub commit log instead of an ❌.
-The build status reported by GitHub Actions will only be a ✔ if the source code and technical writing in the GitHub repository passes all of both the GatorGrader checks and the additional checks.
+The build status reported by GitHub Actions will only be a ✔ if the source code and technical writing in the GitHub repository pass all of both the GatorGrader checks and the additional checks.

 - **Technical Writing Mastery of Either ✔  or ❌**: Students will also receive a